 Bats and Spiders

 Fact Eight is that Bats and spiders made the Halloween list due to their connection with the supernatural.
 Bats, often seen fluttering around bonfires, became synonymous with this spooky season.
-Spiders, weaving their intricate webs, came to represent dark, hidden corners and the eerie unknown.
+Weaving their intricate webs, spiders came to represent dark, hidden corners and the eerie unknown.

 Black Cats